nulladdr/react-fatless-form/README.md

 Renders different input types (text, number, password, email, etc.) based on the _type_ prop.

-##### 2. Custom Datepicker
+##### 2. Custom Datepicker, Date/Time picker and Timepicker

-- Includes a fully custom datepicker component, eliminating the need for external libraries.
+- Includes a fully custom datepicker, date/time picker and a sandalone timepicker component, eliminating the need for external libraries.
-- Provides an intuitive UI for date selection.
+- Provides an intuitive UI for date, date/time and time selection.

 ##### 3. Custom Drag-and-Drop file picker